 Trust me… when we made a big cross-country move about 5 years ago, we took a serious inventory of what we had and what we actually needed.
 We got rid of A LOT of stuff.
 Seeing it in trash bags is like seeing piles of money going in the dumpster.
 But, it’s helped us to think twice before making impulse purchases.

-How to Prepare Yourself to be a Decluttering Rockstar!
+How to Prepare Yourself to Declutter in One Week

 Do you just want to curl up in a ball in your jam-packed closet when you think about the sheer amount of “stuff” in your house?